 Under its credit facility, NAIE may draw amounts either as current account loan credits to its current or future bank accounts or as fixed loans with a maximum term of 24 months.
 Current account loans will bear interest at the rate of 5% per annum.
 Fixed loans will bear interest at a rate determined by the parties based on current market conditions and must be repaid pursuant to a repayment schedule established by the parties at the time of the loan.
-If a fixed loan is repaid early at NAIE's election or in connection with the termination of the credit facility, NAIE will be charged a pre-payment penalty equal to 0.1% of the principal amount of the fixed loan or CHF 1,000 (approximately \$1,063), whichever is greater.
+If a fixed loan is repaid early at NAIE's election or in connection with the termination of the credit facility, NAIE will be charged a pre-payment penalty equal to 0.1% of the principal amount of the fixed loan or CHF 1,000 (approximately \$1,115), whichever is greater.
 The bank reserves the right to refuse individual requests for an advance under the credit facility, although its exercise of such right will not have the effect of terminating the credit facility as a whole.

-We did not use our working capital line of credit nor did we have any long-term debt outstanding during the six months ended December 31, 2010.
-The composite interest rate on all of our debt outstanding during the six months ended December 31, 2009 was 13.69%.
+We did not use our working capital line of credit nor did we have any long-term debt outstanding during the three months ended September 30, 2011.
+As of September 30, 2011, we had \$5.7 million available under our credit facilities.

-F. Defined Benefit Pension Plan
+E. Defined Benefit Pension Plan